All This I Do for Glory: Production and composition

 All This I Do for Glory was Stetson's first released where he produced the music all by himself: "It's the best scenario for me that I've found so far because I get to work when I need to work and I can work for as long as I need to and I don't have to rely on anybody else's time. [...]
 It was by far the most fun I've had making a record."
 Like other Colin Stetson albums, All This I Do for Glory is a set of one-take, non-edited recordings that follow a "dogmatically stripped down approach to performance and capture," as the album's official press release describes it, and depict the saxophonist performing circular breathing.
-The songs consist of several sections, experiment with intervals and sound layers, and feature dissonant sounds, percussion from keyboard taps, and vocals sung through horns that are tracked via contact microphones.
+The songs consist of several sections, experiment with intervals and sound layers, and feature dissonant sounds, percussion from key taps, and vocals sung through his saxophone that are tracked via contact microphones.

 However, All This I Do for Glory follows a more restrained take of Stetson's maximalist sound.
 As the press release described the album, "the overall experience is one of extreme intimacy, the sounds and imagery more tangible and immersive than previous offerings."
 The LP showcases Stetson's experimentation with a technique known as "venting," where, as he explained in an interview, "you open the sides of your mouth very slightly and let the air pass outside to create a sound of airiness."
 He was inspired to work with venting by listen to Enya's album Shepherd Moons (1991), which "made me think about how the air is manipulated in my own music."
 As such, Stetson performed an "invasive and thorough" microphone setup where multiple mics were only inches away from him so that they could record more of his breath.
 This gives the music a hyperreal tone.

 All This I Do for Glory has also been described by some reviewers to be Stetson's most listener-friendly and accessible release to date, Peter Ellman of Exclaim! reasoning that it contains more of a "rhythmic heft" than the saxophonist's past music.
 Other ways All This I Do for Glory differs from Stetson's previous works include its increased focus on songwriting and percussive instruments followings elements of 1990s experimental and IDM works by artists such as Aphex Twin and Autechre.